williamwestergard/music-website/README.md

 # React

-This website is a portfolio for songs that I've made.
+This webpage is a portfolio for some songs I've made.